Configuring the Web Server

 The rest of this page provides pointers on how to set up your Web server.
 Obviously we cannot be experts on all servers available today and we may be unable to help you with your particular server.
 Your Web server's documentation will probably be your best resource.

-Microsoft IIS and PWS on Windows 2000/2003/XP/NT
+Microsoft IIS on Windows 2000/2003/XP/NT

-IIS is by far the most popular web server software with FoxWeb users.
 The FoxWeb setup program attempts to configure IIS for proper FoxWeb operation, but there are a few rare cases where this step fails.
 Also, it is possible that you will want to configure your server in a different manner.
 For this reason, we are providing detailed instructions on how to configure IIS to work with FoxWeb.

 CGI/ISAPI Directory

-View how to...
 If you want to call FoxWeb scripts by calling foxweb.dll, or foxweb.exe directly, you will need to configure a CGI/ISAPI directory, pointing to the location where you installed these files (or you can install FoxWeb, so that the files are copied to an existing CGI/ISAPI directory).
-By default both IIS and PWS create a virtual directory, called Scripts, which points to c:\inetpub\scripts and has Scripts and Executables access enabled.
+By default IIS creates a virtual directory, called Scripts, which points to c:\inetpub\scripts and has Scripts and Executables access enabled.
 If you simply install foxweb.exe and foxweb.dll in this directory you will not need to do any additional configuration.
 To set up another CGI/ISAPI directory start the Internet Services Manager from the Start menu and expand the desired Web site.
 Select the directory you wish to configure, or create a virtual directory outside the Web tree, by right-clicking on the root directory.
 Bring up the property page of the selected directory by right-clicking on it and selecting "Properties".
 In the Directory page disable Read access and enable Script/Execute access.
 Save your changes.

 Script Mapping

-View how to...
 If you want to call FoxWeb scripts by including the .fwx extension you URLs, then you will need to configure script mapping for the .fwx extension.
 The FoxWeb setup program attempts to create a script map that associates fwx files with the ISAPI module, but in some cases it may fail.
-In order to manually configure your IIS and PWS for script mapping you will need to use the Internet Services Manager.
+In order to manually configure IIS for script mapping you will need to use the Internet Services Manager.
 Select your server (not a particular Web site, but the whole server right below Internet Information Services), right click on it, and bring up its property page.
 Under Master Properties select WWW Service and select Edit.
 In the Home Directory page select Configuration.
 In the App Mappings page look for the .fwx extension.
 If it does not exist click on the Add button, otherwise select it and click on the Edit button.
 Make sure that the Executable box points to foxweb.dll (or foxweb.exe) in your Scripts directory.
 Next you will need to select the HTTP methods that will be used in this mapping.
 In IIS 4 this box is titled Exclusions and requires that you list all the verbs you want to exclude.
 If you are running IIS 4 enter "PUT,DELETE".
 IIS 5 and above requires that you enter the verbs you want to allow in the Verbs box.
 In this case enter "GET,HEAD,POST".
 Enable the "Script Engine" option.
 You should only enable the "Check that File Exists" option if you have enabled the Use Web Server's Directory Mappings FoxWeb setting, and you want to use the Web server's native security mechanism.
 Note that in this case you will not be able to call PRG files with the .fwx script mapping -- you will need to create another script mapping for the .prg extension.

 Enabling Script Access for Script Mapping